The Addams Family (video game): Reception

 Sharp called the graphics "humorous and a joy to watch on screen".
-A common positive was the game's background, specifically their amount of detail, color, and the diversity of backgrounds.
-Sharp and O'Neill noted the smooth parallax scrolling.
-Computer and Video Games writer Garth Sumpter highlighted the pictures of the family in the hallway and the use of beer-rugs and armour suits as hazards.
+A common positive was the background, specifically their amount of detail, color, diversity of subjects, and the smooth parallax scrolling.
 The sprites were also spotlighted for their animation and cute style.
-Reviewers appreciated the game's upbeat music, such as O'Neill who also highlighted the bass parts in the SNES version.
-Maddock was surprised by how uncannily the Amiga executed the Addams Family theme, but the Amiga version's rejection of backgrounds in the SNES version, which the Amiga didn't have the speed to handle parallax scrolling, garnered a mixed response.
+Reviewers appreciated the upbeat music, such as O'Neill who also highlighted the bass parts in the SNES version.
+Maddock was surprised by how uncannily the Amiga executed the Addams Family theme, but the Amiga version's rejection of backgrounds in the SNES version, which the Amiga did not have the speed to handle parallax scrolling, garnered a mixed response.
 Amiga Formats Neil West felt it detached the game of atmosphere, while it was easier to see sprites without the backdrops for Maddock.

 Reviews of the game on 8-bit consoles were less favorable, common complaints being the lack of gameplay depth, challenge, and average visuals and audio.
-GamePro journalist The Spam Weasal claimed the NES version had some of the worst music for the console, arguing it was just the theme playing over and over again.
-Lar of Aktueller Software Markt was bored by the Game Boy game, describing the experience as endlessly hopping on platforms.
-He also condemned the lack of effort put in the backgrounds, the useless weapons, and the limited available health.
-Total! magazine's Andy found the Game Boy version inferior to the NES release.
-He felt there was legitimate challenge in both 8-bit ports in that the player has to be cautious of where to go and what actions to take, especially the Game Boy version for its small amount of fuel for the power-ups and their requirement for defeating bosses.
-However, he thought the Game Boy port was "a little too empty" to engage gamers, describing it as wandering around a big location for a long time, and reported rescuing three Addams family members and collecting half of the required items in a single playthrough.
-He also disliked the Game Boy version's imprecise shooting and "fairly awful" music, and called the NES rendition of the theme "naff" and "warbly".
+GamePro journalist The Spam Weasal claimed the NES version had some of the worst music for the console.
 ACEs Gary White, although more positive towards the Game Boy port, reported an overwhelming amount of enemies being thrown at the player the instant the game began, making it difficult for novice players to adjust themselves to it.
 He was also annoyed by Gomez' "strangely restrained" jumps and the overabundance of platforms.